 Easy rainbow cupcakes

 Now for the fun part!
 (I wish I had a photo of this step.
 Forgive me, I was too excited to stop and take a picture.)
 Place your rainbow frosting tube or “cigar” into a large pastry bag fitted with a 1M tip.
 Then pipe away until your heart’s content.
 The cupcake in the above photo has a lot more frosting than I would normally use, but I just wanted to do one in a video to see how pretty the frosting colors looked.
-You can see that video on my new TikTok account.
-Search for Mom Loves Baking.
+You can see that video on my Instagram page.

 Rainbow buttercream frosting piping techniques